 INTERVIEW WITH SARAH:

-Cladach: Sarah, you are a talented person wearing many hats.
+Cladach: Sarah, as a talented person you wear many hats.
 We’d love to hear a brief summary of your work as an artist, an architectural designer, an illustrator, and a poet.

 Sarah: I grew up a country girl, raised on a farm in northern Indiana.
 I can still picture the sun setting on the wheat, the fireflies rising from the grass.
 My bare toes and fingers often explored apple trees, straw bales, and soft kittens.
 Now I live in an urban jungle, atop my neighbors Now I explore—with my shoes on—alleys, community gardens, and gelato shops.